 Best Business Schools in Asia

-17. Singapore Management University: Lee Kong Chian School of Business
+15. Singapore Management University: Lee Kong Chian School of Business

-Lee Kong Chian School of Business boasts triple accreditation from AACSB, EQUIS, and the Association of MBAs (AMBA).
+Lee Kong Chian School of Business has acquired triple accreditation from AACSB, EQUIS, and the Association of MBAs (AMBA).
 Its graduate business programs rank highly across Asia: the MSc in Wealth Management is the top program in Asia, and the MSc in Applied Finance comes in the top-five among Asian business schools.

 ©@sgsmu / via Facebook

-16. Indian Institute of Management Ahmedabad
+13. Indian Institute of Management Ahmedabad

-India is frequently hailed as one of the fastest growing economies in the world, with its GDP growing by 4.2% in 2019.
+India is frequently hailed as one of the fastest-growing economies in the world, with its GDP growing by 4.2% in 2019.
 The Indian Institute of Management Ahmedabad (IIMA) places students in one of India’s most important Indian cities for business.
 Industries such as textiles and chemicals are well represented in the city.

 The Post Graduate Program in Management at IIMA is a rigorous program with courses that are frequently revised to represent the contemporary business landscape.
 Compulsory courses include Marketing, Legal Aspects of Business, and Financial Reporting, while elective courses allow students to focus in on a range of subjects including agricultural management, human resources, economics, and organizational behavior.